-Table Base Information Population Approach Accumentions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions, Actual Scheduling Tool DescriptionThe 'description' categories are pre-populated by the AER for this template.Reporting period -Amount excluding related party transactionsDirect RevenueRevenue by service is sourced from the WAP template.DDP uses a document known as a "scheduling tool" which compiles data from various shippers in order to complete the nominations, schedules and deliveries for each service.This tool is maintained in excel with the data from the tool is then populated in a spreadsheet which calculates the appropriate charges and volumes to be invoiced to the shippers.
-DDP has included other revenue items that is not sourced from this tool.
-These include miscellaneous revenue from non-gas transportation activities.
-Revenue Reporting period -Related party transactions DDP did not have any revenue from its related parties.
-2.1.1.b N/A Actual SAP Customer Contributions Revenue
+Table Name Base Information Population Approach Source Mathadalagu Assumptions Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual(except for estimate of revenue attributable to Atlas) Jan 2019 - Feb 2019: Scheduling Tool PypIT Description The 'description' categories are pre-populated by the AER for this template.
+Reporting period -Amount excluding related party transactions Direct Revenue Revenue by service is sourced from the WAP template where a revenue transaction report that discloses revenue by service types, was downloaded from PypIT for the reporting period.
+A Subject Matter Expert mapped the revenue service types against the relevant 'Service description' categories based on knowledge and the nature of the underlying revenue transactions.
+DDP has also included other revenue items that are not sourced from PypIT.
+These include miscellaneous revenue items such as profit from sale of fixed assets and revenue from non-gas transportation activities.
+Eirm forward haul transportation services removing Non-DDP revenue The relevant Atlas services form part of a single delivered service and are not charged in their separate component parts.

-4 - REVENUE BY SERVICE
+REVENUE BY SERVICE - 4

-Table Name Base Information Population Approach Source Methodology Assumptions Marrie Reference ltem Actual / Estimate 2.1.1.c N/A Actual SAP References 'revenue contributions' in 'Table 2.2' Profit from sale of fixed assets DDP did not record any profit from sale of fixed assets which was checked against the trial balance ( TB ) 2.1.1.d N/A Actual SAP Other Direct Revenue These are revenue items that are not pipeline service related and is miscellaneous in nature.
-DDP collects such items using costs elements and projects.
+Table Base Information Population Approach Source Mathedalacy Assumptions Name Reference ltem Actual / Estimate Methodology Assumptions The Non-DDP portion of the revenue which needs to be removed from the DDP financial templates has been calculated as the balance remaining after deducting the revenue attributable to DDP1 & DDP3.
+The revenue attributable to DDP 1 and DDP 3 was calculated by applying the published reference tariffs to the relevant gas volumes.
+2.1.1.b Customer Contributions Actual SAP Customer Contributions Revenue References 'revenue contributions' in 'Table 2.2' 2.1.1.c Revenue Profit from sale of fixed assets Actual SAP Profit from sale of fixed assets DDP did not record any profit from sale of fixed assets which was checked against the Trial Balance ( TB ).
+2.1.1.d Other Direct Revenue Actual SAP, PypIT Other Direct Revenue Includes items are: • Not pipeline service related and is miscellaneous in nature.
+DDP collects such items using costs elements and projects; and • exempt WAP services.